Skip to Main Content

 How Can Volunteer Management Software Help?

-Whether you decide on a dedicated volunteer management platform or a comprehensive nonprofit management solution like Neon CRM that includes volunteer features, here are some of the ways that this solution will make managing your volunteers way, way easier.
+Whether you decide on a dedicated platform or a comprehensive solution like Neon CRM, here are the core capabilities that make managing your team effortless:

-When it comes to managing volunteers, Neon CRM comes with a suite of tools for volunteer applications, sign-ups, project assignments, and time tracking that help you create a fulfilling volunteer experience.
+When it comes to managing supporters holistically, Neon CRM comes with built-in volunteer management tools for applications, sign-ups, project assignments, and time tracking.

 Evaluating Your Volunteer Program